Herbert H. Warrick, Jr. Museum of Communications in Seattle in our Virtual Museum Partners

 described in this exhibit, see the Science of Phones

 See our other exhibits!
 Visit our

-Welcome to the Second Floor of the Museum of Communications in Seattle.
+Welcome to the Second Floor of The Herbert H. Warrick, Jr. Museum of Communications in Seattle.
 As you follow the tour, you will see exhibits showing the many different parts of the Bell Telephone System.

 The history of AT&T and the Bell System is both long and complex; see our Company Histories

 pages for more information and links to detailed histories.
 For the purposes of this tour, the following summary will suffice.

 The Bell System emerged in the 1920s as a government-regulated monopoly.
 It operated in coordination with state, local, and federal agencies.
 The largest part of the Bell System was the operating companies.
 If you had a telephone in your home or office, the local Bell operating company provided telephone service and sent you a monthly bill for this service.
 The operating company also owned the telephone and would replace or repair the telephone if necessary.

 The local Bell operating company in Seattle was for many years The Pacific Telephone and Telegraph Company; later, it was The Pacific Northwest Bell Telephone Company.